Monument Avenue: History

 In August 2017, following the Unite the Right rally and a vehicle attack in Charlottesville, Virginia, Richmond Mayor Levar Stoney announced that the city's Monument Avenue commission would look at providing contextual markers around the Confederate monuments as an option for dealing with the issues raised by statues honoring men who fought to preserve slavery and fracture the Union.
 At that time, removal of such statues was not permitted at the local level under Virginia law.
 In April 2020, the Democratic Party took over the Virginia legislature and changed the law, allowing local jurisdictions to remove monuments other than in cemeteries and the Virginia Military Institute; the changes were to take effect in July 2020.
 On June 10, 2020, protestors tore down the statue of Jefferson Davis from its pedestal.
-On the first day the new law was in effect, July 1, 2020, Mayor Stoney had a State of Emergency extended to justify the removal of the statue of Stonewall Jackson by a city of Richmond contract, followed with the removal of the Maury statue and the defensive cannon display on July 2.
+Because the new law permitting local removal was not yet in effect, a law firm developed a legal strategy that enabled Mayor Stoney to invoke the Mayor's emergency powers to successfully remove Confederate monuments from municipal property.
+On the first day the new law was in effect, July 1, 2020, Mayor Stoney had a State of Emergency extended to justify the removal of the statue of Stonewall Jackson by a City of Richmond contract, followed with the removal of the Maury statue and the defensive cannon display on July 2.
 Mayor Stoney then announced plans to remove a total of 11 Confederate memorials.
 There was an investigation into the awarding of the contract for removal by Stoney as political patronage, but Augusta County Commonwealth Attorney Tim Martin found because of the circumstances (where most contractors rejected bidding on the removal due to the perception of possible threats against their business for doing so), that the contracted contractor created a new company to carry out the work specifically to avoid those threats, and that the bid price was justified for the circumstances, nor was it connected to the mayor's campaign at all, clearing Stoney and the contractor of any wrongdoing.